protoncr/tourmaline-website/docs/cookbook/api/reply-keyboards.md

 ])

 @[Command(["start", "help"])]
-def help_command(message, params)
+def help_command(client, update)
+  if message = update.message
-  message.chat.send_message("😺 Use commands: /kitty and /kittygif", reply_markup: REPLY_MARKUP)
+    message.reply("😺 Use commands: /kitty, /kittygif and /about", reply_markup: REPLY_MARKUP)
   end
+end
 ```

-You should end up with a keyboard that looks like this:
+You'll end up with a keyboard that looks like this:

 ![kitty reply keyboard](https://i.imgur.com/AHfTaBv.png)